Why Selling Before Donating Is a Costly Tax Mistake (Stock, Crypto, Real Estate Examples)

 Frequently Asked Questions

-Yes.
 The primary tax benefit of donating appreciated assets comes from avoiding long-term capital gains tax, which generally requires the asset to be held for more than one year.
 Assets held for one year or less are typically treated as short-term and do not receive the same tax advantage when donated.

-It depends entirely on the administrator.
 Some sponsors allow broad investment flexibility, while others restrict assets to a limited menu or require rapid liquidation.
 These operational differences can materially affect outcomes, especially when timing, volatility, or liquidity matter.

-No. Acceptance policies vary widely.
+Acceptance policies vary widely.
 Some administrators only support publicly traded securities, while others can handle private investments, real estate interests, or digital assets.
 Choosing an administrator that aligns with the assets you plan to donate is critical to executing the strategy correctly.